Frequently Asked Questions – batch scheduling system

 %a = $SLURM_ARRAY_TASK_ID (the distinct counting number of each individual array task)

-If you need to limit the number of parallel running ArrayTasks, use
+If you need to limit the number of ArrayTasks running concurrently/in parallel, use

 #SBATCH -a 1-3124%10

-Slurm will then run at most 10 tasks concurrently.
+Slurm will then run at most 10 tasks at the same time.

 Many scientific programs allow you to specify the amount of CPU cores to use, or the amount of GPU cards to use.